weiiwang01/hockeypuck-k8s-operator/docs/reference/integrations.md

 The Hockeypuck charm satisfies the `grafana_dashboard` interface by providing the pre-made dashboard template to the Grafana relation data bag under the "dashboards" key.
-Requires Prometheus datasource to be already integrated with Grafana.
+Requires Prometheus data source to be already integrated with Grafana.

 Example Grafana-Prometheus integrate command:
 ```